-37. Superannuation
+38. Superannuation

-- 37.1 The subject of superannuation is dealt with extensively by federal legislation including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth), the Superannuation Resolution of Complaints Act 1993 (Cth) and section 124 of the Industrial Relations Act 1996 (NSW).
-This legislation, as varied from time to time, governs the superannuation rights and obligations of the parties. - 37.2 The company will pay superannuation contributions referred to in this clause to the Clerical, Administrative and Related Employees Superannuation Plan.
+38.1 The subject of superannuation is dealt with extensively by federal legislation including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth), the Superannuation Resolution of Complaints Act 1993 (Cth) and section 124 of the Industrial Relations Act 1996 (NSW).
+This legislation, as varied from time to time, governs the superannuation rights and obligations of the parties.

+38.2 The company will pay superannuation contributions referred to in this clause on behalf of employees to the Clerical, Administrative and Related Employees Superannuation Plan.

-38. Preservation of Existing Rates of Pay and Conditions of Employment
+39. Preservation of Existing Rates of Pay and Conditions of Employment

-The rate of pay and conditions of employment applying to an employee before the operative date of this agreement shall not be altered as a consequence of the coming into effect of this agreement except where such rate or condition of employment is less favourable than the rate of pay or condition of employment prescribed by this agreement in which case that existing rate of pay or condition of employment shall be altered so as to be no less favourable than the rate of pay or condition of employment prescribed by this agreement.
+The rate of pay and conditions of employment applying to an employee before the operative date of this agreement must not be altered as a consequence of the coming into effect of this agreement except where such rate or condition of employment is less favourable than the rate of pay or condition of employment prescribed by this agreement in which case that existing rate of pay or condition of employment shall be altered so as to be no less favourable than the rate of pay or condition of employment prescribed by this agreement.

-39. Uniforms
+40. Uniforms

-In any part of the enterprise for which this agreement is made where an employee is required or encouraged by the company to wear a distinctive uniform, coat, overall or dress, or where the nature of the work performed by the employee requires the provision of protective clothing, the same shall be supplied by the company, free of charge, to the gistrar employee.
-Such uniform or other clothing shall remain the property of the company and any such uniform or other clothing in the possession of the employee shall be returned to the company on termination of employment.
+In any part of the enterprise for which this agreement is made where an employee is required or encouraged by the company to wear a distinctive uniform, coat, overall or dress, or where the nature of the work performed by the employee requires the provision of protective clothing, the same must be supplied by the company, free of charge, to the employee.
+Such uniform or other clothing must remain the property of the company and any such uniform or other clothing in the possession of the employee must be returned to the company on termination of employment.

-40. Right of Entry
+41. Right of Entry

-See sections 297 and 298 of the Industrial Relations Act, 1996.
+See Chapter 5, Part 7 of the Industrial Relations Act, 1996.

-41. Discussions on New Agreement
+42. Discussions on New Agreement